Markus Kellermann Founder & CEO

-Conversation Intelligence: What It Is, Why It Matters, and How to Use It
+Conversation Intelligence: What It Is and How to Use It

-Conversation intelligence turns meeting recordings into searchable insights.
-Learn what it is, how it works, and which tools actually deliver ROI for sales and product teams.
+Conversation intelligence turns meetings into searchable insights.
+Learn what it is, how it works, and which tools deliver real ROI in 2026.

 I Was Listening to the Wrong Things